hdk4/garden/README.md

 - `defaultPage`, the default page to visit without an available hash.
 Default to `/README`.
 - `fileExt`, if the file path does not have a file extension, append it to the path.
 Default to `.md`, **if it is not a string**.
 - `markedOptions`, _object_, [options](https://hdk4.com/garden/docs/marked.html#/USING_ADVANCED#options) for `marked`.
-- `highlight`, set a truthy value to use highlight for code block within `highlight.js`.
 - `cache`, use `Storage` to cache request results or not.
 Set a falsy value to disable it, set number `1` to use `sesstionStorage`, otherwise `localStorage`.
 - `cachePrefix`, available only when `cache` is a truthy value.
 Cache name's prefix for `Storage`.
 Default to `__`.
 - `keepFrontMatter`, set this to `true` to avoid remove the front-matter content.